optimizely/Optimizely-iOS-SDK/README.md

 We want your feedback!
 For any and all questions, comments, or kudos, please get in touch with us at [mobile-support@optimizely.com](mailto:mobile-support@optimizely.com)

 ## Legal
-By using this SDK and the account provided to you, you agree to abide by the [Optimizely Terms of Service](http://optimizely.com/terms).
+By using this SDK and the account provided to you, you agree to abide by the [Optimezely iOS Beta Terms of Service](http://developers.optimizely.com/ios/terms).